ezraporter/AWS-Educational-Training/ACloudGuru_Solutions_Architect_Associate_Notes.md

 - AWS Direct Connect allows for 1 or 10 Gbps dedicated networks
 - You can assign up to **5 security groups to an instance**
 - The default NACL allows all traffic
+- EC2 Video cards include ENI (elastic network interface for basic networking), EN (enhanced network for 10 - 100 Gbps speeds), and EFA (for HPC/ML)
+- RDS failovers take **1 to 2 minutes** to complete
+- RDS multi-AZ failures have the CNAME switched from the primary to the secondary db
+- EBS volumes can be used normally while snapshots are being created
+- AWS VPN does not bypass the internet.
+DirectConnect does and has speeds of 10Gbps
+- NACL rules are evaluated by rule number from lowest to highest and executed immediately when a matching rule is found.